| Vol. 16 No. 10

 wait on the list until the last date in July were the most interested

+in attending.
 The waitlist letter (let alone a phone call to students) is

 often a thinly veiled (and unpleasant) plea to "put your